JahodaPetr/Pose-and-Expression-Transfer/README.md

 Additional notes:
 * when using custom images, set aligned to False
-* Restyle network is necessary for using image target identity image or random identity generated via StyleGAN, but not for the first case, when latent code is already pre-calculated
+* Restyle network is necessary for using target identity image or random identity generated via StyleGAN, but not for the first case, when latent code is already pre-calculated

 ## Acknowledgements